Read in 3 minutes

 /etc/localtime to a binary timezone identifier in the

 /usr/share/zoneinfo directory.
-So, another option to check the timezone is to show the path the symlink points to:
+So, another option to check the timezone is to show the path the symlink points to using the ls command:

 ls -l /etc/localtime